s3822042/Web_Programming/README.md

 # COSC2430 - Web Programming

-This site is using HTML5 and CSS3
+This site is using HTML5 , CSS3, JavaScript and PHP

 Our website accessible at: [https://themallexpress.netlify.app/](https://themallexpress.netlify.app/)

-## Assignment 1 - HTML & CSS Assignment

 ## Group 16 member